jjjoy-x/Plaszyme-A1/README.md

 Model performance is evaluated using standard classification metrics (accuracy, precision, recall, F1-score).
 Results will be stored in the `results/` directory after evaluation.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+---

+## Acknowledgments

+- Thanks to **FAIR (Meta AI)** for releasing the [ESM protein language models](https://github.com/facebookresearch/esm), which form the basis of sequence embedding in this project.
+- We acknowledge the use of **scikit-learn** as core framework supporting model development, training, and explainability.
+- Protein sequence data were curated from publicly available resources such as **UniProt** and **PDB**, as well as previously published plastic-degrading enzyme studies.
+- This project was inspired by recent advances in protein language models, particularly *Protein language models accelerate the discovery of plastic-degrading enzymes* (Medina-Ortiz,D. et al., 2024).
+- We thank all team members and collaborators for their contributions to data preparation, model design, and experimental validation.
+- This work was supported by **XJTLU-AI-CHINA**.